Wolfofcryptos/BlockChain_Ticketing/READ_SPIKE_REPORT.md

 ## Spike Description

-Explore the various techniques for the creation of block chains like Hyperledger and Ethereum.
+Explore the various techniques for the creation of block chains like Hyperledger, Ethereum, R3 Corda and Ripple.
 To find their pros and cons and eventually to come up with the decision to find which platform is best suited for the project.

 ## Pros and Cons

-Out of the two main platforms to develop block chains there are pros and cons of both the platforms.
+Out of the main platforms to develop block chains there are pros and cons of all the platforms.

 ## Hyperledger